 URA Further Extends Rent Relief Period for Its Tenants

-The new round of rent relief will benefit over 1,200 domestic and commercial tenants.
+The new round of rent relief will cover around 1,300 domestic and commercial tenants.
 The measures include:

-- For tenants of Central Market and Western Market, an appropriate level of rent relief will be considered by the respective main operators, which are responsible for handling leasing matter and venue management of the premises, taking into account individual tenants’ business performance under the pandemic.
+- For Central Market and Western Market, an appropriate level of rent relief may be considered by the respective main operators, which are responsible for handling leasing matter and venue management of the premises, taking into account individual tenants’ business performance under the pandemic.

-The URA hopes that the above relief measures and additional support will provide effective and appropriate assistance for target businesses that have been adversely affected by the epidemic.
+The URA hopes that the above relief measures will provide effective and appropriate assistance for target businesses that have been adversely affected by the epidemic.
 It is also expected to help the tenants ride out the financial pressures during the economic recovery once the epidemic is under control.

 The seven shopping malls jointly operated with the joint venture developers include: Citywalk (Tsuen Wan Town Centre Project), Citywalk 2 (Yeung Uk Road Project), Lee Tung Avenue (Lee Tung Street / McGregor Street Project), THE FOREST (Sai Yee Street Project), Park Summit (Pine Street / Anchor Street Project), Park Ivy (Fuk Tsun Street / Pine Street Project) and Vista (Fuk Wing Street / Fuk Wa Street)